Initial results of the TRIUMF ultracold advanced neutron source

-Detailed estimates have been conducted for UCN production and extraction~\cite{bib:moderators,bib:ss,bib:ssthesis}.
+Detailed estimates have been conducted for UCN production and extraction~\cite{bib:moderators,bib:ss,bib:ssthesis} and we now present a survey of the expected results once the UCN source has been fully completed.
 Production estimates were based on a Monte Carlo N-Particle (MCNP) model of the UCN source, which included the target and moderators, and cold neutron fluxes were converted to UCN production based on~\cite{bib:korobk,bib:schmidt-wellenburg}.
 UCN transport simulations using PENTrack~\cite{bib:pentrack} calculated losses within the He-II and in transport to the EDM experiment.
-The losses in the He-II were estimated based on a 1D thermal model of the He-II volume, assuming that heat conduction was in the turbulent Gorter-Mellink regime of heat conduction~\cite{bib:vansciver}.
+The losses in the He-II due to multiphonon processes were estimated based on a 1D thermal model of the He-II volume, assuming that heat conduction was in the quantum-turbulent Gorter-Mellink regime of heat conduction~\cite{bib:vansciver}.
 Based on the simulations, when driven by a \SI{40}{\uA} proton beam, the source is expected to produce \SI{1.4e7}{UCNs/\s}, with beam heating of \SI{8.1}{\W} to the He-II and its containment vessel at \SI{1.1}{\K}.
 This is more than two orders of magnitude larger than the UCN production rate of the vertical source.
-After a period of target irradiation, an estimated total of \SI{1.38e7}{UCNs} would be loaded into the EDM measurement cells prior to initiating the Ramsey (frequency measurement) cycle.
-Using reasonable values for lifetimes and spin-coherence times of the UCNs, this corresponds to a statistical determination of the nEDM of $\sigma(d_{\mathrm{n}})=\SI{3e-25}{\ecm}$ per cycle.
-Using conservative assumptions for the running time available per day, a statistical determination of $\sigma(d_{\mathrm{n}})=\SI{e-27}{\ecm}$ would be achieved within 280 measurement days~\cite{bib:ss}.
+Using a 125~s period of target irradiation, an estimated total of \SI{1.38e7}{UCNs} would be loaded into the EDM measurement cells prior to initiating the Ramsey (frequency measurement) cycle.
+Using reasonable values for lifetimes and spin-coherence times of the UCNs, this corresponds to a statistical uncertainty of the nEDM of $\sigma(d_{\mathrm{n}})=\SI{3e-25}{\ecm}$ per cycle.
+Using conservative assumptions for the running time available per day, a statistical uncertainty of $\sigma(d_{\mathrm{n}})=\SI{e-27}{\ecm}$ would be achieved within 280 measurement days (16 hours of uptime per day)~\cite{bib:ss}.